geohackweek/vector/_episodes/04-geopandas-intro.md

         'lon': [-120, -121.2, -122.9]}
 {% endhighlight %}

-Note this convenient, compact approach to create a list of `Point` shapely objects out of X & Y coordinate lists:
+Note this convenient, compact approach to create a list of `Point` shapely objects out of X & Y coordinate lists (an alternate approach is shown in the Advanced notebook):

 {% highlight python %}